Decentralization is finding its way within the content streaming industry as well.

 Is it hard to create a smart contract on Theta?

 Not at all.
-Anyone can go forward and create a new smart contract, and namely an NFT, within Theta’s wallet.
+Anyone can go forward and create a new smart contract, namely an NFT, within Theta’s wallet.

 - As mainstream platforms face increasing costs for delivering high-quality content, Theta Network employs the power of blockchain to revolutionize the deployment of content to the internet.